Clinical Trial Proposal

 Is this a randomized trial?

-What correlation would count as promising?
+What result would count as promising?

 Could two people have the same measured score for different biologic reasons?